Daniela Benedini

-Daniela Benedini (born May 24, 1972, in Desio, Italy) is an Italian contemporary painter and decorator who is specialized in the use of the trompe-l'œil.
+Daniela Benedini (born May 24, 1972, in Desio, Italy) is an Italian painter and decorator who specializes in trompe-l'œil art.

 Artistic background

-Daniela Benedini studied painting at Brera Academy of Milan, Italy where she graduated in 1994 with a study on The Trompe-l'œil in the History of Art.
+Benedini studied painting at Brera Academy of Milan, Italy where she graduated in 1994 with a study on The Trompe-l'œil in the History of Art.

-For many years she has cooperated with some of the most prestigious Italian interior designers creating her artworks all over the world.

 Works

 She has been commissioned murals and decorations for several public buildings and private residences in Italy, Peru, Kazakhstan, Kuwait, Greece, etc.

 These include the Basilica of Desio, the Public Hospital of Desio, the San Gerardo Hospital in Monza, the Bergamonti Square in Misinto (Italia) and the Cathedral of Chimbote (Peru).